abidgulshahid/Department-Managment-System/README.md

 **_NOTE:_** THIS IS IN BETA VERSION.
 THIS IS NOT THE STABLE AND COMPLETE VERSION.

-# Campus Management System
+# Department Management System

 ## Introduction

-This is a College Management System Where Student can view their marks, attendance and other activites.
+This is a Department Management System Where Student can view their marks, attendance and other activites.

-### Features of Campus Management System
+### Features of Department Management System

 #### Student:
 1. Can View Their Marks